 The person upon whose death (or diagnosis of a critical or terminal illness as defined in the policy (if included)) the amount of cover will become payable.
-Where a policy has more than one life insured then, depending upon the terms of the policy, the benefits may be payable on the first or the last of the lives insured to die.
+The benefits will be payable on the first of the lives insured to die.